 - ⅛ teaspoon ground cardamom

-- Pinch of natural salt (optional, to bring out flavors)
+- Pinch sea salt (optional, to bring out flavors)

 - 2 medium frozen sliced bananas